rouplex/rouplex-benchmark-service/README.md

 `mvn test` will execute all the tests and the console output should show success upon finishing.

 # Run #
+1. Java8 will be needed to run the benchmark service on your host(s).
+You can get it via `wget --header "Cookie: oraclelicense=accept-securebackup-cookie" http://download.oracle.com/otn-pub/java/jdk/8u102-b14/jdk-8u102-linux-x64.rpm; sudo yum localinstall jdk-8u102-linux-x64.rpm`
 1. An application container is required to run the service.
 You can download tomcat if none is available on your host.
 `wget http://archive.apache.org/dist/tomcat/tomcat-8/v8.5.12/bin/apache-tomcat-8.5.12.tar.gz; tar -xvf apache-tomcat-8.5.12.tar.gz`
 1. A server key and certificate is required to run the test servers.
-You can copy the keystore at rouplex-benchmark-service/benchmark-service-provider/src/test/resources/server-keystore somewhere on your host.
+You can create your own or you can copy the keystore at rouplex-benchmark-service/benchmark-service-provider/src/test/resources/server-keystore somewhere on your host.
 Let say you copied it on $TOMCAT_HOME/conf/server-keystore.
 The keystore password is "kotplot" without the quotes.
-1. The test servers must be told where the keystore is located.
+1. The test servers must be configured to find the location of the keystore.
 That can be done by editing (or creating) $TOMCAT_HOME/bin/setenv.sh file to add the line containing the system properties used by JVM for this purpose `export JAVA_OPTS="-Djavax.net.ssl.keyStore=$TOMCAT_HOME/conf/server-keystore -Djavax.net.ssl.keyStorePassword=kotplot"`
 1. The application container must be started ($TOMCAT_HOME/catalina.sh start is one way of doing it) for a dynamic deployment (or one can opt for a static deployment, equivalent, but out of the scope of this guide)
 1. You must now deploy the benchmark service to the application container.
 Point your browser at `http://domain.com:8080/manager/html` and you should see the tomcat manager page.
   * If you get permission denied, it is because your manager by default is configured to allow only local connections.
-You can override that behaviour by editting manager's config `vi $TOMCAT_HOME/webapps/manager/META-INF/context.xml` and lifting the restriction by commenting out the valve
+You can override that behaviour by editting manager's config `vi $TOMCAT_HOME/webapps/manager/META-INF/context.xml` and lifting the restriction by commenting out the valve, or restrict to your public ip address (not shown).
 ```xml
 <Context antiResourceLocking="false" privileged="true" >
     <!-- <Valve className="org.apache.catalina.valves.RemoteAddrValve" allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" /> -->